Arizona City, Arizona: 2020 census

+2010 census

 The 2010 Census determined that Arizona City had a population of 10,475, a 126% increase from the 2000 Census figure of 4,385.
 The racial and ethnic composition of the population was 50.3% non-Hispanic white, 2.1% black or African American, 5.3% Native American, 0.3% Asian American, 0.0% Pacific Islander, and 40.9% Hispanic.
 Population density was 1,713.6 people per square mile.

-There were 4,296 housing units, with an average of 2.56 persons per household.
+Demographic estimates

+Average household size was 2.56 persons.
 62.3% of households were owner-occupied, and the median value of these housing units was $99,300.
 The median gross rent in Arizona City was $844 per month.

-7.5% of the population was under 5 years of age, 26.5% of the population was between the ages of 5 and 18, and 18.8% of the population was 65 or older.
-7.4% of the Arizona City's population was born in a country other than the United States.
+7.5% of the population was under 5 years of age, 26.5% of the population was between the ages of 5 and 18, and 7.4% of Arizona City's population was born in a country other than the United States.

 Only 13.4% of the population in Arizona City has a bachelor's degree or higher, although 83.4% of the population has at least a high school diploma.
 The mean travel time to work was 27.7 minutes, and the median household income was $42,853, with 20.4% of the population living below the poverty line.

 Economy

 A cotton farm on the west side of Arizona City.

 Historically, Arizona City's only employers have been the farms that surround the area and the few service jobs that exist within the townsite.
 However, being located in the middle of the Arizona Sun Corridor region, Arizona City's economy may soon be impacted by several large proposed attractions and factories that will potentially add 30,000 new jobs and attract up to 4 million visitors annually.

-One of these developments is the Attesa Motorsports Park, which will be a 2,360-acre (955 ha) motorsports complex featuring two 2.8 mi road courses, a driver experience center, and an event center.
+One of these developments is the Podium Club at Attesa, a motorsports complex featuring two 2.8 mi road courses, a driver experience center, and an event center.
 This project alone is expected to create more than 10,000 permanent jobs and will be located 10 mi to the northwest of Arizona City, adjacent to Interstate 8.

 Phoenixmart was promised to boost the economy, the project never came to fruition and the site is just an empty building.
 Lucid Motors, a Silicon Valley electric car company startup, has confirmed that it will build a $700 million electric car manufacturing plant in the nearby city of Casa Grande that will employ 2,000 workers by 2022.

 Services in the area are very limited and travel outside of area is required for basic necessities (30 minutes - 1 Hour) to surrounding cities.
 USPS in the area is a contracted post office which offers free Group E PO Box service to residents since they do not service the area (curbside delivery or home delivery) as surrounding areas do.
 Petitions have been established to change the current inefficient and inadequate method.